-In another post, we cover how to create a static WordPress home page.
+In a previous post, we discuss how to create a WP home page.

-If you read that tutorial, you will learn how in a default installation, WordPress acts as a ‘blog’ and displays a changing list of recently-published posts.
+If you read that tutorial, you will see how used right “out of the box”, WordPress acts as a ‘blog’ and presents a self-updating list of recently-published blog posts.

-On a blog page, your site visitors can see the headlines and an excerpt of the content displayed for each item published and links pointing to separate pages that contain the full content (e.g. ”click here to read the full article”…)
+On a blog page, your blog users can see the post titles and an excerpt of the content visible for each item published and links pointing to separate post pages that contain the full article (e.g. “read more”…)

-We then explained how to change your site from looking like a ‘blog’ that presents a dynamic list of recently-published posts, to looking more like a ‘website’ with a fixed main page …
+We then showed you how to change your site from looking like a ‘blog’ that presents a dynamic list of recently-published blog posts, to looking more like a ‘website’ with a fixed homepage …

-Now, what if you would like to use your site as both a website and a blog, so visitors can be greeted by a welcome page when arriving on your site like a traditional website, but also be able to read your most recent news you have published on a ‘blog’ area of your website?
+Now, what if you would like to use your WordPress site as both a website and a blog, so visitors can be greeted by a static welcome page when they arrive on your site like a traditional website, but also be able to read your latest news you have published on a ‘blog’ section within your website?

 Easy … just create a ‘blog page’!

-With WordPress, you can easily create a ‘blog’ section within your website that will display new posts to your visitors with the most recent post entries displaying at the top of the page.
+WordPress lets you create a ‘blog’ section in your website that displays new post entries to your readers with the latest blog posts displayed at the top of the page.

-Creating A Blog Page To Display Your Latest Posts: Tutorial
+Creating A Blog Page To Display Your Latest Posts: Step-By-Step Tutorial

-Now, we want the site to perform more like a static website (i.e. with a ‘fixed’ home page) but also have a ‘blog’ page.
+In this instance, however, we want the web site to perform like a traditional website (i.e. with a ‘fixed’ home page) but also have a ‘blog’ section.

-To create a Blog Page for your website, let’s first create a new page.
+To create a Blog Page then, first, create a new page.

-In your WordPress dashboard, select Pages > Add New …
+In your WP admin area, select Pages > Add New …

-Important: Leave the content section of this page completely empty.
-Do not type anything into the content editor section.
+Important: Leave this page entirely blank.
+Do not add anything into the content editor section.

-After adding the new page title, click on Publish to create your Blog Page…
+After adding your page title, publish your new page to create your Blog Page…

-Your Blog Page has been created, but there’s still one more step that needs to be completed.
-We still have to specify the Blog Page as the page that will display your blog entries.
+You have now created your Blog Page, but we’re still not quite done yet.
+We still need to specify the Blog Page as the page that will display your blog posts.

-After you have saved and published your blog page, select Settings > Reading from your WP dashboard menu …
+After saving and publishing your new page, select Settings > Reading from your WordPress navigation menu …

-In the Reading Settings panel, make sure that you have the following settings selected:
+In the Reading Settings area, select the following options:

 - Select A static page.

-- In Posts page: select the page you have just created from the dropdown menu.
+- In Posts page: locate the page you have just created in the dropdown menu.

 - Click Save Changes to update your settings …

 Congratulations!
-Now you know how to create a separate blog page on your site to list your latest published blog post entries.
+Now you know how to create a blog area on your website that will automatically list your most recent blog post items.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.